CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

     Get-InstalledModule Microsoft.Graph.*
     ```

 	  >**Note:** The labs that use Microsoft Graph PowerShell in this course will use the following sub-modules: Microsoft.Graph.Identity.DirectoryManagement, Microsoft.Graph.Users, and Microsoft.Graph.Groups.
 To access the cmdlets for a sub-module, you must first import the sub-module.
 You can either import all 30+ sub-modules at one time using the "Import-Module Microsoft.Graph" command, or you can import each module that's needed to perform whatever function you're doing (for example, "Import-Module Microsoft.Graph.Users" to perform user maintenance) at a particular point in time.
 For the purpose of this training, since the later lab exercises will only use three sub-modules, you will NOT import all 40+ sub-modules now.
 Instead, you will wait to import these three sub-modules when they're needed in later labs.
 Proceed to the next step.

 1. PowerShell's execution policy settings dictate what PowerShell scripts can be run on a Windows system.
-Setting this policy to **Unrestricted** enables Holly to load all configuration files and run all scripts.
+Setting this policy to **RemoteSigned** enables Holly to load all signed configuration files and run all signed scripts.
 At the command prompt, type the following command, and then press Enter:

      ```powershell
-     Set-ExecutionPolicy unrestricted
+     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
      ```
 1. If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**